niruuuuu/Uber-Clone/Backend/readme.md

 # Users API

 This document describes the Users API endpoints implemented in the Backend of this project.
-Currently documented endpoint:
+Currently documented endpoints:

-- POST /users/register
+- POST /users/register - Create a new user account
+- POST /users/login - Authenticate and get JWT token
+- GET /users/profile - Get authenticated user's profile
+- GET /users/logout - Logout and invalidate token

 ---